H. J. Nossek

-Harry Joseph Nossek (February 9, 1893 – September 7, 1965) was an American football and basketball coach.
-He was the 19th head football coach at Doane College in Crete, Nebraska, serving for the 1923 season, and compiling a record of 3–4.
+Harry Joseph Nossek (February 9, 1893 – September 7, 1965) was an American football and basketball coach, athletics administrator, educator, and physician.
+He was served as football coach at Doane College in Crete, Nebraska for one season, in 1923, compiling a record of 3–4.
 Nossek was also the head basketball coach at Doane in 1923–24, tallying a mark of 4–13.

+A native of New London, Connecticut, Nossek attended school in Lebanon, Ohio, and then the International YMCA College—now known as Springfield College—in Springfield, Massachusetts, where he played football for three years before graduating in 1923.
+That year, he was hired as the athletic director at Doane.

+Nossek served as a sergeant in the United States Army during World War I. He graduated from the Los Angeles College of Medicine in 1931.
+He practiced medicine in Lodi, California.
+Nossek died on September 7, 1965, at his office in Lodi.